neutralinojs/neutralinojs.github.io/docs/how-to/extensions-overview.md

 ```

 Connect with the Neutralinojs process by using the extension API as usual with the extension identifier
-you used in the application configuratiol file.
+you used in the application configuration file.